bmuschko/ckad-crash-course/exercises/11-using-labels-annotations/instructions.md

 # Exercise 11

-In this exercise, you will
+In this exercise, you will exercise the use of labels and annotations for a set of Pods.

 ## Defining and Querying Labels and Annotations